Geonkick-Synthesizer/redkite/README.md

 * Graphics: RkPainter, RkImage.
 RkPainter paints on RkWidget and RkImage.
   RkPainter uses Cairo backend.
 * Actions: a binding mechanism between objects.
 An action can be posted in thread-safe manner.
-* Cross-platform: GNU/Linux (X11), Windows (Win API, partial).
+* Cross-platform: GNU/Linux (X11), Windows (Win API, partial, not usable now).
 No plans for Mac now.
 * CMake system, build/install
 * rkpng2c - a tool that converts PNG images to C array encoded in ARGB32
 * RkTimer - a timer class